-Constructive rest position is the ultimate iliopsoas release.
+Constructive rest position is the ultimate psoas release.
 Many years later this is still our favorite release.
 Doing nothing for a half hour isn’t always the easiest thing for people but if you can, this is the position for you.
 We believe in stretching the psoas as well, but everything has its place

-We hold on to so much that we aren’t necessarily aware of.
+We hold on to so much that we aren’t always aware of.
 Give yourself the gift of letting go a little bit every day with constructive rest position and the pay off over time can be bountiful.

 - Lie on your back with your knees bent and your heels situated 12 to 16 inches away from your pelvis, in line with your sit bones.